microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debug icon](images/tutorial/debug-icon.png)

-Now you need to configure `launch.json` for Python by clicking the settings icon on the debug toolbar:
+Now you need to configure `launch.json` for Python by selecting the settings icon on the debug toolbar:

 ![Debug toolbar settings command](images/tutorial/debug-settings.png)